TeskaLabs/asab/docs/getting-started/containers.md

 # Containerization

 ASAB is designed for deployment into containers such as LXC/LXD or Docker.
-It allows you to build microservices **come back to this** that provides REST interface or consume MQ messages while being deployed into a container for the sake of the infrastructure flexibility.
+ASAB allows you to build microservices that provide REST APIs or consume MQ messages while being deployed into a container for the sake of the infrastructure flexibility.

 ## Running ASAB in a LXC/LXD container